alexispondo/RBTTool/README.md

 - It can generate him own rainbow table that it use for cracking hashes.
 - It can crack 19 types of hashes.
 - It can crack password in using multiple rainbow table to expanse chance to found correct password.
+- It work on windows, linux and other
 # USAGE

 - Step 1: Installation